yangshunzhi1994/CNN-RIS/README.md

         pytorch2onn.py： Pytorch cannot be directly converted to an IR file.
                 Therefore, you need to convert the pytorch model to an onxx file using the pytorch2onn.py file.
+                Finally, you can convert the onnx file to an IR file on ubuntu.

 In addition, the modified path of the file is required.